 We start with the dry ingredients – as this is a gluten free lemon drizzle cake, we’ll use a gluten free flour blend (the one I use contains only rice, potato and maize flour), almond flour, a pinch of xanthan gum, baking powder, sugar and salt.

-If you don’t need the cake to be gluten free, you can definitely use plain wheat flour.
+If you don’t need the cake to be gluten free, you can definitely use regular all-purpose flour.
 The addition of almond flour, however, is strongly recommended – it makes the lemon drizzle cake extra moist and delicate, without the almond flavour coming through too strongly.

 Next up: softened butter – straight into the dry ingredients.